alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Add the wine and water gradually and stir to combine.
 Mash the onion and garlic thoroughly.

-Simmer for 1 to 2 minutes until to desired consistency, and remove from the stove.
+Simmer for 1-2m until to desired consistency, and remove from the stove.
 Season to taste with salt and pepper, strain, and serve.